neuroneural/gunfolds/README.md

    pip install gunfolds
 ```

-Install these additional packages to use gunfolds
+Additionally, install these packages to use gunfolds

 clingo installation
 -------------------